Cannabidiol (CBD) is a naturally occurring and non-intoxicating cannabinoid found in cannabis plants.

 How Long Do The Effects of CBD Last?

 When trying to understand how long the effects of cannabidiol last, it’s important to realize that the type of CBD that you’re using and how it’s administered make a huge difference, as do factors like metabolism, exercise, diet, dosage and frequency of use.

 Generally speaking, short-term CBD effects can last for as little as two hours or as long as eight hours.
 The exact duration is different for each individual, of course.
 But here’s an idea of what you can expect from each of the popular methods of administration.

 CBD Flower and Vaporizers

-CBD flower and vaporizers provide the most rapid onset.
-The smoke or vapor reaches your lungs immediately.
-This quick effect is also why it wears off faster than other forms of cannabidiol.
+CBD flower, and vape liquid used in vaporizers or vape pens, deliver the most rapid effects.
+The smoke or vapor reaches your lungs immediately, where the cannabidiol is quickly absorbed and sent into the blood stream.
+This rapid absorption is also why inhaled CBD wears off faster than other forms of cannabidiol.

-Risola told us that inhaling CBD, either vaping or smoking flower, provides an onset of 1-5 minutes.
-The relief can last anywhere from 1-4 hours.
-Tolerance and body chemistry alter how long the effects of CBD last.
+Risola told us the effects of inhaling CBD, either by vaping or smoking flower, have an onset time of 1-5 minutes, and the relief can last anywhere from 1-4 hours.
+An individual’s tolerance and body chemistry can also determine how long the effects of CBD last.